Manuel Lemmel: Football career

 Born on 26 March 1894 in Barcelona, Lemmel began his career at his hometown club Barcelona in 1912, aged 18, for he played a total of four matches, albeit all unofficial.
 He spent the final part of the 1912–13 season at Universitari SC, and then joined the ranks of RCD Espanyol, where he stayed for three seasons, helping his side win the Catalan championship in the 1914–15 season.

 Athletic career

 Lemmel was an outstanding high jumper, running 11.8 seconds in the 100 meters and jumping 1.55 in the high jump, both in 1912.

 Refereeing career

 Once he retired from active sports, Lemmel became a football referee, directing a few Catalan Championship matches in the early 1920s.

 Managerial career

-Lemmel was Paco Bru's assistant in the Spanish national team that participated in the 1920 Olympic Games in Antwerp.
+Lemmel was Paco Bru's assistant in the Spain national team at the 1920 Olympic Games in Antwerp.
 He also coached Stadium Zaragoza in 1924–25 and Cultural y Deportiva Leonesa in 1928–29.

 Personal life

+His brother, Pablo, also played for Espanyol.

 It is not known for certain when he died.
-The last information about him in newspaper archives dates from late 1934.
+(Note: The last information about him in newspaper archives dates from late 1934.)
 He was buried in the Montjuïc Cemetery.
-His brother, Pablo, also played for Espanyol.